reframe-hpc/reframe/docs/running.rst

 Listing of the regression tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two ways to retrieve a listing of the selected checks.
-One is by specifying the ``-l`` or ``--list`` option.
+To retrieve a listing of the selected checks, you must specify the ``-l`` or ``--list`` options.
-This will provide a list with a brief description of the test containing only the name of the checks and the path to the file on which they are defined.
+This will provide a list with a brief description for each test containing only its name and the path to the file where it is defined.
 An example listing of checks is the following that lists all the tests found under the ``tutorial/`` folder:

 .. code-block:: bash